haoranjiang-joe/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Welcome to my page!
-I am a rookie researcher in the field of Intelligent Transportation Systems.
-I received my B.S. degree in transportation engineering from Southwest Jiaotong University, where I am now working as a master's student.
-My research interests include Connected and Autonomous Vehicles and Autonomous Intersection Management.
-I have a background in traffic engineering, operational research, and optimization.
+I received my B.S. degree in Transportation Engineering from Southwest Jiaotong University, Chengdu, China, in 2020.
+From 2020 to 2023, I studied as a Master's student at the School of Transportation and Logistics, Southwest Jiaotong University, where I am currently working towards my Ph.D. degree.

+My research interests include intelligent transportation systems and connected automated vehicles.
+I have co-authored 6 articles that have been published in the IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Vehicular Technology, Physica A, etc.

+I am currently serving as a reviewer for the IEEE Transactions on Intelligent Transportation Systems, Transportation Letters, Journal of Advanced Transportation, etc.